What is the best OTC for Hemorrhoids?

 -

-Place the basin securely on the toilet seat and fill it with warm (not hot) water.
-Sit in the bath for 10–15 minutes, 2–3 times daily or after bowel movements.
+Sit in warm water for 10–15 minutes, 2–3 times daily or after bowel movements.

 -